techkujaku/raspberry-pi-smart-home-server/README.md

 # Pi Configuration

-# Boot from USB and SD card to SSD migration (Optional)
+# SD card to SSD migration and boot from USB (Optional)

 # OMV Setup